Ring around the Midnightsun

 Day 3

 After breakfast, we ride towards the longest fjord of Iceland, Eyjafjörður.
-Riding along the river Gljúfurá we reach the hill Höfði, a remnant of the ice age, which we will circuit on our four-hour ride.
-We enjoy amazing views from different perspectives and during our breaks we look out for whales.
+Riding along the river Gljúfurá we reach the hill Höfði, a remnant of the Ice Age, which we will circuit on our four-hour ride.
+We enjoy amazing views from different perspectives and look out for whales, during our breaks.
 The fjord Eyjafjörður is one of the best places to spot whales in Iceland, in particular the huge humpback whales, harbour porpoises, minke whales and northern bottlenose whales.
-On our way we also see Hrísey, the second biggest island of Iceland, which gave the fjord its name: The fjord of the island.
+On our way, we also see Hrísey, the second biggest island of Iceland, which gave the fjord its name: The fjord of the island.
+This ride is three to four hours.

-After our coffee break at Grýtubakki we saddle the horses once again and enjoy a short ride in the vicinity of the farm.
-We will be 1 1/2 to 2 hours in the saddle.
+After our coffee break at Grýtubakki, we saddle the horses once again and enjoy a short ride in the vicinity of the farm.
+We will be on to one and a half hours in the saddle.
 Dinner and overnight stay at Grýtubakki.

 Gljufura Höfdi